hujhax/austin-improv-wiki/Festivals/The Out Of Bounds Comedy Festival.md

+---
+description: "(formerly The Out of Bounds Improv Festival) is an annual..."
+---
 **The Out of Bounds Comedy Festival** (formerly **The Out of Bounds Improv Festival**) is an annual comedy festival that occurs during and around Labor Day weekend.

 ## Summary